maingauchegames/maingauche.games/content/devlog/20220809-stereo-boy-launch/index.md

 ## Teleportation

-Probably the first thing you notice about the game is that the screen is split in half.
-The two halves are parallel worlds.
+The central conceit of *Stereo Boy* is that Blit can teleport between parallel worlds.

+To illustrate that, we split the viewport in half.
+Each half is one of our parallel worlds.
 You can teleport from your current spot in one world to the same relative location in the other, as long as there’s a safe place to land.
 That means no pits or walls.

 {{< video-tag "./teleport-sm-60fps.mov" >}}